toolleeo/cli-apps/README.md

 * [tiptop](https://github.com/nschloe/tiptop) - A command-line system monitoring tool in the spirit of top, written in Python.
 It displays various interesting system stats and graphs them.
 Works on all operating systems.
 * [top]() - The classical Unix utility that provides a rolling display of top cpu using processes.
 * [ttop](https://github.com/inv2004/ttop) - top-like system monitoring tool with TUI, historical data service and triggers.
 * [ttyload](https://github.com/lindes/ttyload) - ttyload is a lightweight utility which is intended to offer a color-coded graph of load averages over time on Linux and other Unix-like systems.
-It enables a graphical tracking of system load average in a terminal (“tty“).
+It enables a graphical tracking of system load average in a terminal ("tty”).
 * [watch]() - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
 * [watcher](https://github.com/sethigeet/watcher) - Watches all the files present in a directory and whenever a file is changed or a file is created/deleted from the directory, it runs a specified command.
 * [whowatch]() - Monitor Linux Users and Processes in Real Time.